HTTP API Reference Guide

 Note

 Sensor can be accessed on the sensor’s self-assigned link-local IPv4 or IPv6 addresses, in case the sensor becomes unreachable on the configured network due to a misconfiguration.
-To discover the self-assigned link-local IPv4 or IPv6 addresses for a sensor is to user a network sniffer (such as wireshark) on the same network segment as the sensor.
+To discover the self-assigned link-local IPv4 or IPv6 addresses for a sensor one can use a network sniffer (such as wireshark) on the same network segment as the sensor.

 DELETE /api/v1/system/network/ipv4/override

-To delete the static IP override value and return to dynamic configuration (DHCP) or reset the sensor configuration.
+To delete the static IP override value and return to dynamic configuration (DHCP).

 Note